SchoGiGIT/Mueller-Spraydos-AgOpenGPS-section-control/README.md

 # Mueler Spraydos AgOpenGPS section control
 An electromechanical approach to open source section control of Mueler/Müller Spraydos spraying computers through software as AgOpenGPS
 ![alt text](/Pictures/Overview1.PNG)

+**_Why control the buttons mechanically and not switch section through relays?_**
+* Motorised valves need 2 relays per section (16 in total...).
+* You cannot put ralays in parallel to the buttons, you will create a short.
+* To keep the switches as manual backup they cannot be replaced by relays.
+* Breaking the lines going to the the valves and changeing the state there with relays could work.
+But the rate controller will not work anymore since it does not know the real state of the sections.
+(You could compensate this by changeing the speed signal however)
+* To keep the mod as a bolt-on addon to keep the controller original for resale when the time comes.

 ## Needed hardware
 ### Printed parts